-- In terms of criteria for their appointment, RSOs need only to comply with ISPS B/4.5, which is mandatory under the Regulation; - Directive 2009/15/EC of 23 April 200946 on common rules and standards for ship inspection and survey organisations does not apply to ROs when acting as RSOs; - When changes occur in the framework of RSO delegation, these have to be duly communicated to the European Commission and the IMO.
+- In terms of criteria for their appointment, RSOs need only to comply with ISPS B/4.5, which is mandatory under the Regulation; - Directive 2009/15/EC and Regulation 391/2009/EC on common rules and standards for ship inspection and survey organisations does not apply to ROs when acting as RSOs; - When changes occur in the framework of RSO delegation, these have to be duly communicated to the European Commission and the IMO73.

-- The Member State provides the RSO with full legislation related to the delegated activities and keeps the appointed RSO updated with any changes in such legislation; - For the Member State to grant authorisation, to the RSO should: - confirm that all its security personnel have had appropriate security vetting; - make available completed verification and certification files; - provide full access to its database; - commit to notify changes to procedures and standards directly related to the delegated tasks (Member States should establish whether any such changes should be subject to prior agreement). - When authorising a RO as a RSO, Member States: - establish a clear distinction between the roles of RO and RSO in the "Agreement"; - clearly define the tasks delegated to the organisation as RSO in the Agreement; - notify the delegated tasks to the IMO and the Commission. - When referring in the Agreement to the tasks delegated as RSO, a reference to the Regulation is included; - Member States issue guidance to RSOs on the conduct of the verification-certification of ships.
-In this regard it is important to ensure that the procedural requirements adopted by the RSOs are in line with the regulatory requirements of the ISPS Code and the national requirements.
+- The Member State provides the RSO with full legislation related to the delegated activities and keeps the appointed RSO updated with any changes in such legislation; - In order to be granted authorisation by the Member State, the RSO should: - confirm that all its security personnel have had appropriate security vetting; - make available completed verification and certification files; - provide full access to its database; - commit to notify changes to procedures and standards directly related to the delegated tasks (Member States should establish whether any such changes should be subject to prior agreement). - When authorising a RO as a RSO, Member States: - establish a clear distinction between the roles of RO and RSO in the "Agreement"; - clearly define the tasks delegated to the organisation as RSO in the Agreement; - notify the delegated tasks to the IMO and the Commission. - When referring in the Agreement to the tasks delegated as RSO, a reference to the Regulation is included;